Vectura-ai/simple-dalle-ui/README.md

    $ npm run start
    ```

 You should now be able to access the app at [http://localhost:3000/image-gen/](http://localhost:3000/image-gen/)

 ## For Debugging and development

 Start of by setting `debug` to true in `generate.js`

+# If you enjoy this app checkout our AI newsletter!
+At Vectura.ai we are developing AI solutions for SME's and trying to open-source most of them or at least part of the toolchain.
+If you want to learn about tipps and tricks, get to know new tools sign-up for our Newsletter (at least once per month) here: [Vectura Newsletter](https://bit.ly/vectura)